 For insights that are a little less one-on-one, you can try searching or lurking on the discussion threads of online forums and groups.
 One example that comes to mind is when an online discussion in a LinkedIn group shared information on an online service that one of my clients had considered.
 Many of the group members stated that the service’s sales team was obnoxiously pushy and not worth the service itself.
 If staffers from that service happened to be lurking, they would have been able to tell the sales department to tone things down.

-You could identify general pain points for your targeted group by looking at review sites such as Yelp, Angie’s List, etc. Another source is findings from professional market or industry research companies such as Gartner, Forrester Research, etc.
+You could identify general pain points for your targeted group by looking at review sites such as Yelp, Angie’s List, etc. Another source is professional market or industry research companies such as Gartner, Forrester Research, etc.